 If your pan is scorched, you’ll use a slightly different method.

 Step one – heat

-Heating the pan is important because it allows you to get off all of the loose stuff off
+Heating the pan is important because it lets you get off all the loose stuff off

 Step two – wipe